 Ragwort is a valuable source of nectar and pollen to many insects, and a food plant for some caterpillars, but can be dangerous to livestock.

 There is a brief description of the plant, associated risks, and non-chemical control here.
-For fuller information on ragwort, with a “Facts or Myths?” section, visit ragwort.org.uk .
+For fuller information, with a study of ragwort facts and myths, see here.

 Trees